ncmoliver/customer_banking/README.md

 * Menu Option: Menu options provided for user selection
 ## Learning Outcomes
 **Agile Pratices**
-The use of functions and classes during this assingment really brought together the true concept of how a Class actually operates.
-As I continously looked through the code I realized what was happening.
-The program incorporates Modularity, Reusability, and Encapsulation, which all promoote Agile Practices.
-Modularity in breaking the entire program down into smaller more manageable parts, through files organization, .
-Reusability show how large coding blocks can be replaced with functions which can be called at anytime.
-Encapsulation is being most challenging, intriuging, and powerful to me out of the three.
-For example, how classes hold both attributes and methods
+The use of functions and classes during this assingment really brought together the true concept of how a Class operates.
+Classes incorporates Modularity, Reusability, and Encapsulation, which all promoote Agile Practices.
+Out of the three concepts, encapsulation was the most challenging, intriguing, and powerful to me.
+For instance, I found it fascinating how classes can contain both attributes and methods.
 ## References
 [Xpert Leanring Assistant](https://bootcampspot.instructure.com/courses/6028/external_tools/313) - Used to debug code and navigate through challenge
 [ASCII Art Archive](https://www.asciiart.eu/) - Used to create program logo